 The city of Richmond's name has come to mark a period of geological history dating back 440 million years ago.
 The "Richmondian" or the "Richmondian Age" describe a period in time where rock formations with names like "Whitewater," Liberty," "Waynesville" and "Arnheim" accumulated on the bottom of an ancient sea where east central Indiana and west central Ohio are now located.

-The features found on this 466 acre property include 3% of Indiana's old growth forest, acres of reforested woods, several miles of hiking trails and running paths, Hayes museum, Adena and Hopewell Indian mounds, ponds, fields, and wetlands.
+The features found on this 466 acre property include 3% of Indiana's old growth forest, acres of reforested woods, several miles of hiking trails and running paths, Adena and Hopewell Indian mounds, ponds, fields, wetlands, and mountain biking trails.
+Together there are 16 miles of trails, 7.5 miles of which are Mountain Bike Trails.